InVisionDocs/publicassets/README.md

 * Brand: InVision-branded assets or other marketing collateral
 * Thirdparty: images of third-party apps or tools with which we have an official partnership, such as the Microsoft logo

+# File size

+Images should be less than 100 KB.

 # Fileformat

-All screenshots must be a PNG.
+All images must be a PNG.

 All videos must be an MP4.

 # Filenames